Septic Repair in Western MA

-Common Septic Repair Issues
+Common Septic Tank Repair Service

 After living in a home for many years you might discover that you are having a problem with your septic system, or if you are selling your property and fail your Title V inspection (link to Title V page).
 With repairing a septic system, there are a few common issues as to why it may fail.
 One issue could be regarding the septic pump.
 Septic pumps turn on when waste fills the chamber of your tank, and then an impeller pushes the waste through your outflow pipe and into your drain field.
 They can often become clogged from foreign debris so the wastewater won’t be able to flow through the rest of the system.
 A failing septic pump can be a fatal emergency that requires immediate attention.
 If taken care of properly with routine maintenance, a solid septic pump will last you about 10-15 years.

 Another common issue can be improper drain field functioning.
 If your septic tank overflows, the waste can go right into the drain field and then clog your pipes.
 When this occurs, you’ll notice the backup almost immediately in your toilets and drains.
 To prevent septic failure, you should have your tanks pumped about every 3-5 years.

 How do you know when your Western Massachusetts septic system needs an inspection, repair, and/or replacement?
 There are some telltale symptoms:

 - Toilets, showers, and sinks backing up with sewage